-Just a few of the traders know that at each meeting the European Central Bank determines three interest rates.
-We will not go into details but you have to know that this process is versatile and affects different areas of the national economy.
+Not many traders know that at each meeting the European Central Bank determines three interest rates.
+We will not go into details but you should know that this process is versatile and affects different areas of the national economy.

-For example, the ECB controls inflation, based on the Harmonized Consumer Price Index, which is published m/m (preliminary estimate goes on the last working day of the month, and the final estimate is usually published in the middle of next month).
-Significant deviations from the forecasts occur rarely but when they do, they lead to the strong changes into the euro rate in pairs with all currencies on the market.
+For example, the ECB controls inflation, based on the Harmonized Consumer Price Index, which is published m/m (preliminary estimate is released on the last working day of the month, and the final estimate is usually published in the middle of the next month).
+Significant deviations from the forecasts occur rarely but when they do, they lead to strong changes in the euro rate in pairs with all currencies on the market.

-Traders used to monitor both general inflation indicators and the Core CPI, from the calculation of which fluctuations in food and energies prices are excluded.
+Traders monitor both general inflation indicators and the Core CPI, the calculation of which excludes fluctuations in food and energies prices.
 However, there are some differences in approaches between the Fed and the ECB.
 The European Central Bank publishes a general inflation rate, while the Fed pays close attention to the core consumer price index.

-Like interest rates, inflation is a defining indicator for the currency exchange rates but markets make surprises rarely since analysts have learned how to assess the general trends accurately on the basis of the other data.
+Like interest rates, inflation is a defining indicator for the currency exchange rates but markets are rarely surprised since analysts have learned how to assess the general trends accurately on the basis of the other data.

 Also, any changes in the business index (PMI) have a particular impact on the euro.
 It is believed that the purchasing managers can provide the most up-to-date information on orders, output and inflation trends.
 Periodic reports reflect their answers to questions about whether the activity has increased or decreased compared with the previous period.
 Values below 50 indicate a decline in the business activity, while indicators above this mark reflect the growth.
 It is equally important for traders to pay attention to how the fact correlates with the forecasts.
 As we remember, the reassessment of expectations is a driving force on the markets.

 The EU PMIs are calculated for the manufacturing and service industries.
-In addition, Markit (the company that conducts these surveys) separately calculates indices for the large EU countries, which also attract close attention to the market participants.
+In addition, Markit (the company that conducts these surveys) separately calculates indices for the large EU countries, which also attracts close attention from market participants.